ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 ## Robustness in the presence of malicious servers

-Most PPM protocols, including Prio and Hits, are robust against malicious clients, but are not robust against malicious servers.
+Most PPM protocols, including Prio and Poplar, are robust against malicious clients, but are not robust against malicious servers.
 Any aggregator can simply emit bogus output shares and undetectably spoil aggregates.
 If enough aggregators were available, this could be mitigated by running the protocol